podoodoo/web3-learning-journal/README.md

 ### 12/19/2022 Hardhat Unit Testing Mappings

-You can destructure mappings to get the value of mappings in Solidity. [link](https://ethereum.stackexchange.com/a/126930/106502)
+You can destructure structs to get the value of mappings in Solidity.
+[Link](https://ethereum.stackexchange.com/a/126930/106502)

 ---